 Thanks to warming weather, temperate planting zones are creeping north.
 We have moved out of the territory of the kind of variation people are used to, and we are in new territory where it’s more extreme.
 Average temperatures have warmed, we have fewer colder nights — it’s not the same thing.

 We’re developing a series of lectures on gardening techniques in this new environment.
-Because tomato and pepper plants reduce fruit set and suffer poor quality in extreme heat, she advises shielding them with shade cloth.
+Because tomato and pepper plants reduce fruit set and suffer poor quality in extreme heat, we advise shielding them with shade cloth.
 Another approach is to sow winter cover crops in late summer as a way of excluding weeds (one of the plant beneficiaries of climate change) and enriching the soil without fertilizers.

 Gardening simply requires greater vigilance than before; insect pests may have three generations a year instead of one, and you have to check them before they get out of hand.